 “Medium tolerant to hot temperatures.”

 Thanks to its short coat and long snout, the JRT can tolerate the heat.
-So he will not have to go outside during the hottest hours of the day and will have a suitably cool place to take refuge.
-But, of course, fresh water must always be left available for him.
+So, during the hottest hours of the day, he will not have to go outside and will have a suitably cool place to take refuge.
+Of course, fresh water must always be available for him.

 Care and Health of the Jack Russel Terrier